Helllooooo

 A little knitting... a little sewing...

 It seems my hands must keep busy and the soreness in my hands has eased up some.
 I started making 4 different patterns for Hannah, but I finally settled on a simple feather and fan pattern.
 The yarn is from the alpaca's where my husband works part-time.
+For those curious about the background, yes it is sitting on the cover of my Domestic treadle sewing machine.

 I finished my ruffled scarf last week.
 My favorite yarn shop offered, Molly's Scarf, as an opportunity to teach short rows.
 I re-started 3 times before I found the ease of short-row stitching.
 This 100% wool yarn, by Classic Elite Yarns, was delightfully soft to knit.